ishandvd/Part-II-Notes/Business Studies/Money Concepts.md

 Every **debit and every credit** will eventually appear in either a *balance sheet* or a *profit and loss account*.

 #### Profit and Loss Account
-(applies to the balance sheet too): If you incr
+(applies to the balance sheet too): If you increase debit, the must increase a credit or decrease another debit by the same amount.
+Vice versa for increasing a credit.

 | Debit                                                                        | Credit                                    |
 |------------------------------------------------------------------------------|-------------------------------------------|